How to reduce time theft and keep accurate employee time records

 An extra five minutes here and there may not be malicious, but on some occasions you may have reason to believe that some staff are deliberately padding their timesheets by a significant amount on a regular basis, and perhaps teaming up with colleagues to get their stories straight.

 At this stage, this is as much a disciplinary issue as a problem with your processes.
-While new processes can prevent staff from taking advantage of the company in this way, they won't change the mindset of the culpable employees.
+While new clocking-in/out processes can prevent staff from taking advantage of the company in this way, they won't change the mindset of the culpable employees.
 Instead, their disengagement will manifest in other ways.

 Are there any other problems with inaccurate timesheets?